pywbem/pywbemtools/docs/development.rst

 -------

 All of the following `make` commands run the tests in the currently active Python environment.
-Depending on how the `pywbem` package is installed in that Python environment, either the `pywbem` and `pywbem_mock` directories in the main repository directory are used, or the installed `pywbem` package.
+Depending on how the `pywbemtools` package is installed in that Python environment, either the `pywbemtools` directory in the main repository directory is used, or the installed `pywbemtools` package.
 The test case files and any utility functions they use are always used from the `tests` directory in the main repository directory.